sontek/sontek_net/sontek-frontend/posts/2023/eks_cluster_games_ctf.md

 ```

 The first thing I think of when reading this is that it has something to do
 with the registry a pod is living on.
-So lets list the pods and see what is
+So let us list the pods and see what is
 available:

 ```bash